 - assisting in discovery

-A: Yes.
+Yes.
 The Southwest Paralegal Studies Program has a chapter of Lambda Epsilon Chi (LEX), a national paralegal honor society.
-In order to be eligible for induction into LEX, the Paralegal Studies student must have a minimum grade point average of 3.5 and have completed a minimum of 40 credit hours toward the Paralegal Studies Degree.
+In order to be eligible for induction into LEX, the Paralegal Studies student must have a minimum overall grade point average of 3.2 plus a grade point average in their paralegal classes of at least 3.5 and have completed a minimum of 40 credit hours toward the Paralegal Studies Degree.

 Bureau of Labor Statistics - Databases, Tables & Calculators by Subject